cnescatlab/sonar-cnes-report/README.md

 [![SonarQube Coverage](https://sonarcloud.io/api/project_badges/measure?project=fr.cnes.sonar%3Acnesreport&metric=coverage)](https://sonarcloud.io/component_measures?id=fr.cnes.sonar%3Acnesreport&metric=Coverage)
 [![SonarQube Technical Debt](https://sonarcloud.io/api/project_badges/measure?project=fr.cnes.sonar%3Acnesreport&metric=sqale_index)](https://sonarcloud.io/component_measures?id=fr.cnes.sonar%3Acnesreport&metric=Maintainability)

 SonarQube is an open platform to manage code quality.
-This program can export code analysis from a SonarQube server as a docx file, xlsx file and text files.
+This program can export code analysis from a SonarQube server as a docx, xlsx, csv, markdown,  and text files.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.